-ImmortalPhysicalMemory(PhysicalMemoryFilter type, long size, Runnable 1 type An instance of a physical memory filter that defines the required characteristics of the physical memory and the required characteristics of the virtual memory it is to mapped to. size The size of memory required.
+ImmortalPhysicalMemory(PhysicalMemoryFilter type, long size, Runnable l type An instance of a physical memory filter that defines the the required characteristics of the physical memory and the required characteristics of the virtual memory it is to mapped to.

 logic The run() method of this object will be called whenever MemoryArea.enter() is called.
 If logic is null, logic must be supplied when the memory area is entered.